gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 the special markup `**[STARTER]**` will generate a `span` element to trigger the badges and tooltips (`<span class="badge-trigger starter">`).
 When the keyword "only" is added, the corresponding GitLab.com badge will not be displayed.

+## Specific sections

+Certain styles should be applied to specific sections.
+Styles for specific sections are outlined below.

 ### GitLab Restart